SnazzyAlien/bigdata_docker/README.md

     * [Git installation](https://git-scm.com/book/pt-br/v2/Come%C3%A7ando-Instalando-o-Git)

 ## SETUP
 *NOTE: This step must only be performed once.
-After the environment is created, use docker-compose to start the containers as shown in the topic STARTING THE ENVIRONMENT*
+After the environment is created, use docker-compose to start the containers as shown in the topic below "STARTING THE ENVIRONMENT"*

 #### Creation of the docker directory:
 *NOTE: Create a directory called docker*